 How did Schools Half Marathon come about?

 Schools Half Marathon began as a trial with two schools in 2017 and the first official Schools Half Marathon took place in June 2018, in Shropshire, as part of Shrewsbury Half Marathon weekend.
-Schools Half Marathon is now a stand-alone event and part of the nationwide Schools Running Movement by UK Run Events.
+Schools Half Marathon is now a stand-alone event and part of the nationwide Schools Running Movement by One Running Movement.

 Schools Half Marathon events in 2019 included Shropshire (which welcomed 1,800 pupils from 32 schools), Telford and Wrekin, Brighton & Hove and Stockport.
 The events were a great success, with thousands of pupils across the country achieving their Schools Half Marathon.

-Many more locations and events are confirmed for the school year 2019/20: see the full list of race locations across the UK.
+Over 25 locations across the UK and Northern Ireland are confirmed for the school year 2019/20: see the full event map.